sapphire-cord/eval/README.md

 ## What is eval?
 Eval is a command that executes dynamic code on the bot's host, it's very dangerous if given access to anyone untrusted but for the owner's personal use it's very powerful and lets you test some stuff quickly.

-If you are coming from discord.js you sure heard of it, in Go however the language is compiled and doesn't have runtime execution of code so we need to plug-in an embeddable scripting language and pass values in between to allow dynamic behaviour, this repository does just that, includes some backends for the most popular scripting engines to plug in an eval command to your bots.
+If you are coming from discord.js you sure heard of it, in Go however the language is compiled and doesn't have runtime execution of code so we need to plug-in an embeddable scripting language and pass values in between to allow dynamic behaviour, this repository does just that, it includes some backends for the most popular scripting engines to plug in an eval command to your bots.

 ## Install
 Install your preferred backend and call some initialization in your bot, the available backends currently are: